DominikMa/P2-Traffic-Sign-Classifier-Project/README.md

 # **Traffic Sign Recognition**

 This repository contains my solution for the project "Traffic Sign Recognition" of the Udacity Self-Driving Car Engineer Nanodegree Program.
-The python code could be found in the jupyter notebook [P2](P2.ipynb).
+The python code could be found in the jupyter notebook [Traffic Sign Classifier](Traffic_Sign_Classifier.ipynb).
+An example run of the notebook with its outputs can be found in [Traffic Sign Classifier Run](Traffic_Sign_Classifier.html)

 The following part of the README contains a writeup which describes how the traffic sign recognition is achieved.

 ## Writeup